RAG4J/rag4j.github.io/documentation.markdown

 To be able to retrieve chunks from a corpus, the corpus needs to be indexed.
 The IndexingService uses a ResourceLoader to load the content.
 With a splitter and an embedder, vectors are created and stored in the content store.

+### Important classes of the retrieval part

+- The `Retriever` is responsible for retrieving relevant chunks from a large corpus of documents.
+It contains one method to search for relevant chunks `find_relevant_chunks` or `findRelevantChunks`.
+The method accepts the question to to use for finding relevant chunks and the number of chunks to retrieve.
+The retriever has additional methods that support retrieval strategies.
+You can obtain a chunk by document id and chunk id through _get_chunk_ or _getChunk_.
+You can also loop over all the chunks available in the retriever through _loop_over_chunks_ or _loopOverChunks_.
+- The `RetrievalStrategy` is responsible for constructing a context from the retrieval output.
+The context size is influenced by the chunk size, the amount of chunks to use, and the retrieval strategy.
+The Top-N retrieval strategy just returns the number of requested chunks as the context.
+The window retrieval strategy uses a window of chunks around the matched chunk from the same document.
+- The `IndexingService` is responsible for indexing the corpus.
+It uses a `ContentReader` to load the content.
+With a `Splitter` and an `Embedder`, vectors are created and stored in the content store.
+- The `ContentReader` is responsible for loading the content from the corpus.
+The content reader works best with the _IndexingService_.
+An example is the `VasaContentReader` which is used to load the Vasa corpus available in the provided jsonl file.
+- The `Splitter` is responsible for splitting the content into chunks.
+The splitter is used by the _IndexingService_ to split the content into chunks.
+A number of splitters are available.
+The `MaxTokenSplitter` that splits the chunks into chunks with a maximum amount of tokens.
+Then there is an `OpenNLPSentenceSplitter` in Java, and a `SentenceSplitter` in Python that splits the content into sentences.
+The `SingleChunkSplitter` does not really split the text into chunks, it creates one Chunk.
+- The `Embedder` is responsible for creating vectors from the chunks.
+There are different embedders.
+Most of the Embedders use a `Model` to create vectors from the tokens.
+We have a local running model, `AllMiniLmL6V2QEmbedder` in Java or `OnnxEmbedder` in Python.
+There is also an `OpenAIEmbedder` that uses the OpenAI API to create vectors from the tokens.
+- The `ContentStore` is responsible for storing the vectors.
+The _ContentStore_ is used by the _IndexingService_ to store the vectors.
+The _ContentStore_ is used by the _Retriever_ to retrieve the vectors.
+We have two _ContentStores_ available.
+The `InternalContentStore` that stores the vectors in memory.
+The `WeaviateContentStore` that stores the vectors in a [Weaviate](https://weaviate.io).

 ## The generation part of the system

 ![Generation Overview](/assets/images/generation-overview.png)